 I have such an exciting recipe to share with you today!
 This recipe comes from Bread Illustrated by the editors of America’s Test Kitchen.
-This book is for anyone- especially newbies since they have straight forward directions and basic ingredients.
-So any amateur can make any of these breads; so I would highly recommend this book!
+This book is for anyone- especially newbies since they have straight forward directions and basic ingredients every kitchen has.
+Therefore, I would highly recommend this book!

 The recipe I chose today was The Ultimate Cinnamon Buns.
 Not only does it look delicious, but it is quite simple to make (even though it is quite long).
 For equipment utensils, you only need your Kitchen-Aid & dough hook, several mixing bowls, 13X9 pan, a whisk, aluminum foil, rolling pin and plastic wrap.
-The equipment list is general kitchen equipment, so I hope most people can make it one day when they are not working.
+The equipment list is general kitchen equipment, so I hope most people can make it during your off days.

 Hope you enjoy 🙂